-The sale will result in the elimination of student loans worth $2.03 billion and associated liabilities worth $1.99 billion from Sallie Mae’s balance sheet.
-Further, the gain from the deal will result in additional 13 cents per share to Sallie Mae’s second-quarter 2013 GAAP as well as core earnings.
+The sale will result in the elimination of student loans worth $6.6 billion and associated liabilities worth $6.4 billion from Sallie Mae’s balance sheet.
+Further, the gains from the deal will result in approximately 23 cents per share added to Sallie Mae’s second-quarter 2013 GAAP as well as core earnings.

-As a result of this, federally guaranteed student loans would be originated under the Direct Loan Program run by the U.S. Department of Education and the role of private lenders will be eliminated.
-Therefore, Sallie Mae stopped originating new federally guaranteed student loans after Jun 30, 2012 to comply with the legislation.
+The bill required the origination of federally guaranteed student loans under the Direct Loan Program run by the U.S. Department of Education while eliminating the role of private lenders altogether.
+Hence, in compliance with the above legislation, Sallie Mae stopped originating new federally guaranteed student loans after Jun 30, 2012.